-Creating a blacklist or whitelist of IPs using policy data set.
-You can maintain a whitelist to allow access to specific IP addresses that are blacklisted in the Webroot database.
-You can also create a customized blacklist of IP addresses to supplement the Webroot reputation check.
-These lists can be created by using policy data set.
+Creating a blacklist or whitelist of IPs using a policy data set.
+You can maintain an allow list to allow access to specific IP addresses that are blacklisted in the Webroot database.
+You can also create a customized block list of IP addresses to supplement the Webroot reputation check.
+These lists can be created by using a policy data set.
 A data set is a specialized form of pattern set that is ideally suited for IPv4 address matching.
 To use data sets, first create the data set and bind IPv4 addresses to it.
 Then, configure a policy for comparing a string in a packet using an appropriate operator, and pass the name of the pattern set or data set as an argument.

-To use the dataset to create a customized whitelist of addresses to treat as exceptions during IP reputation evaluation:
+To use the dataset to create a customized allow list of addresses to treat as exceptions during IP reputation evaluation:

-- Configure the policy so that the default syntax expression evaluates to False even if an address in the whitelist is listed as malicious by Webroot (or any service provider).
+- Configure the policy so that the default syntax expression evaluates to False even if an address in the allow list is listed as malicious by Webroot (or any service provider).

 Enabling or disabling IP reputation.
 IP reputation is a part of the general reputation feature, which is license based.
 When you enable or disable the reputation feature, it enables or disables IP Reputation.